 As expectant parents, you must be receiving tons of advice.
-From how to buy diapers in bulk to the best pediatrician in your city to health insurance, there are so many things expectant parents have to think about so they can be prepared for the arrival of their little one.
+From how to buy diapers in bulk to the best paediatrician in your city to health insurance, there are so many things expectant parents have to think about so they can be prepared for the arrival of their little one.

 You might have been told about preserving your baby’s umbilical cord blood due to the many possibilities that the stem cells in it offer.
 Along with the benefits, you might have also heard about the downside of stem cell banking.
-Like every other good thing, stem cell therapies too have their downside but the benefits may outweigh them.
+Like every other good thing, stem cell therapies do have their downside but the benefits outweigh them.
 However, it’s always best to understand the full picture before making a decision that you can only make once.

-What’s The Deal with Stem Cells?
+What’s The Deal With Stem Cells?

 Are Stem Cells Good or Bad?
 What Should I Know About Them?